primaza/primazactl/README.md

 - Create tenant
   - checks user has the permissions required to run the command.
+    - if not, create tenant is not performed, and a message is output with details of missing permissions.
   - creates a specified namespace, default is `primaza-system`.
     - control-plane `primaza-controller-manager`
     - default image installed: `ghcr.io/primaza/primaza:latest`
   - adds kubernetes resources required by primaza tenant.
 - Join cluster
     - requires tenant to be created first.
     - checks user has the permissions required to run the command.
+      - if not, join cluster is not performed, and a message is output with details of missing permissions.
     - add kubernetes resources required to join a cluster.
     - creates an [identity](docs/identities.md#identities) which is shared with the primaza tenant.
     - creates a cluster-environment resource in primaza tenant to enable communication with the joined cluster.
 - Create application-namespace.
     - requires join cluster to be complete first.
     - checks user has the permissions required to run the command.
+        - if not, create application-namespace is not performed, and a message is output with details of missing permissions.
     - creates a specified namespace, default is `primaza-application`.
     - creates an [identity](docs/identities.md#identities) in the primaza tenant namespace which is shared with the application namespace.
         - enables primaza tenant to access the namespace